Skip to content

 Overview

-The Network Swiftlet (sys$net) manages all network connectivity for the SwiftMQ router, including TCP and intra-VM connections.
-It is responsible for creating, monitoring, and closing network connections, handling both incoming and outgoing connections, and collecting connection throughput statistics.
+The Network Swiftlet (sys$net) manages all network connectivity for the SwiftMQ router, including TCP/IP and intra-VM connections.
+It is responsible for establishing, tracking, and monitoring both incoming and outgoing connections, as well as collecting throughput statistics and enforcing connection policies such as maximum message size and connection timeouts.

 Features